Your Development Workflow

 This section should list the user's previously completed appointments.

-"In the patient dashboard:
+Follow-up refinement:"In the patient dashboard:

 - Make the "My Appointments" table display providers in a 3-column format